paulzeitz/paulzeitz.github.io/_posts/2022-02-05-OpenProctoring.md

 ---

-We will be closing registration in about a week (Valentines Day), so please register soon by visiting   our [APPLY](https://paulzeitz.github.io/apply) page for more information and a registration form.
+We will be closing registration in about a week (Valentines Day), so please register soon by visiting   our [APPLY](https://paulzeitz.github.io/apply) page for more information and the registration form.

 If you have already registered, you don't need to do so again.
 Remember, *we are only registering schools and math circles, not individuals or home-schooled students.*